OpenWaterFoundation/owf-learn-qgis/mkdocs-project/docs/index.md

 use QGIS software for common tasks.
 This documentation is not intended to be a full reference for QGIS but focuses on important topics that will help understand important technical concepts and be successful with QGIS.
-The following main sections are inlcuded in this documentation:
+The following main sections are included in this documentation:

 - [Introduction](introduction.md) - an overview of QGIS software
 - [Install QGIS](install-qgis/install-qgis.md) - explanation of how to install QGIS